haileye4/startup/README.md

 ## Simon Database Assignment
 I learned a ton about applying mongoDB.
 Resetting my environment variables amd actually setting up my database took a bit of time to understand.
+The .insertOne() function is very simple and easy to inset a json object into the mongo database.